PKBeam/Edda/advanced-topics.md

 If you don't tell Ragnarock what the BPM is or where the timing changes are, then it won't know which beat a note is placed on.
 That means all the notes will probably have an ᚷ rune on them, which makes it harder for players to do things like play arpeggiated notes.

-So the lesson here is to map out your BPM and timing changes properly!
+So map out your BPM and timing changes properly!
 It makes it much nicer for the people that play your map.

 ## Audio latency